It is not possible to run the Agent service as a user <> local system.

 agntd -eh=<filename>.dfo -port=<portnumber>

-When you have validated that the single-user agent command is working, you can create a batch file with this command and then use the Windows Task Scheduler to schedule a new task that runs the batch file at the startup of the machine and make sure to run as your id as in the command svrenc.
+When you have validated that the single-user agent command is working, you can create a batch script with this command and then use the Windows Task Scheduler or Linux/Unix system commands to schedule a new task that runs the batch file at the startup of the machine and make sure to run as your id as in the command svrenc.
 This way, the agent runs every time the machine starts, and this agent is for you only.
+Consult your operating system documentation for the correct method to configure your script so that it executes when the server starts.